Neember/katas/README.md

 More information on the judging can be found in the instructions of each kata.

+## How to start?

+Clone the project in your own computer. eg `git clone https://github.com/Neember/katas`

+Go to `<fork_project_dir>/katas/` and go to the kata directory which you want to try!

 ## Ways to approach the katas

 > "It is not the destination, but the journey that matters." - Buddha